 States with Dormant Mineral Acts

-Indiana, Michigan, and several other states have their own versions with varying time periods and procedures.
+Michigan, Nebraska, South Dakota, and several others have their own versions with varying time periods and procedures.

 What Counts as "Use"

-In most states, any of the following will keep your minerals from being considered dormant:
+In most states, any of the following will keep your minerals from being considered dormant (known as "saving events"):

 The easiest and cheapest protection is simply filing a statement of claim.
 It's a one-page document recorded with the county, and it preserves your rights.